 The Master of Arts in Literacy Education, offered by the College of Education and Human Services, is designed for individuals who wish to obtain a graduate degree and PreK-Adult Reading Specialist certification in West Virginia.
 Coursework focuses on preparing specialized reading professionals in the three areas identified by the International Literacy Association.
 The degree requires 30 credit hours for completion and is completed online.

 West Virginia University's nationally ranked Online Hybrid MBA allows you to maintain momentum in your career while simultaneously pursuing a master's degree.
-To enhance experiential learning, four mandatory 3-4 day residencies are built into the program—one each fall and spring semester.
+To enhance experiential learning, two mandatory 3-day residencies are built into the program—one each fall and spring semester.
 During our residencies, you'll connect what you learn in the classroom to tangible issues and develop confidence in what you know and what you can do while incorporating the course curriculum.
 These experiences will provide interaction with faculty, experiential learning, and networking opportunities with peers.
-Three residencies are held in Morgantown, West Virginia, with the fourth being in Washington, D.C.
-The degree requires 48 credit hours for completion.
+The degree requires 37 credit hours for completion.
 WVU business programs are recognized as Best Online Programs 2018 by US News and World Report.

 This program offers baccalaureate prepared nurses the opportunity to earn a master's degree via our Master of Science in Nursing degree.
 The program offers a curriculum that allows students to enroll on a part or full-time basis.
 Current specialty tracks prepare students to certify as pediatric or family nurse practitioners.